-HVRC's Landfill Biofilters Project
+HVRC's Mid-Hudson Landfill Biofilters Project

 Landfill Project Summary

 HVRC secured a $3 million grant to mitigate methane emissions at Mid-Hudson landfills.
 The project officially got under contract and kicked off on November 1, 2024.
 The goal of the project is to install biofilters to reduce methane emissions at 14 closed landfills in municipalities in the Mid-Hudson Region.
-In the Project’s first phase, HVRC will be completing a data quality assurance and management plan for the EPA and hiring an Environmental Scientist to assist in emissions measuring and monitoring.
+Biofilters are a reliable and cost-effective solution for reducing landfill gas (LFG) emissions by utilizing methanotrophs, specialized bacteria capable of converting landfill methane to less harmful gases.
 The project also includes an optional solar and battery storage feasibility study component, as well as pollinator plantings.

-Overview
+Project Overview

 Participating Municipalities